Lee-W/learning/readme.md

 #DESCRIPTION
 Some examples for learning programming.
 There might be some example that based on other web site.
-Thus, if there are any copyright issue.
-Please contact me.
-My email is cl87654321@gmail.com
+If there is any copyright issue.
+Please contact me by email cl87654321@gmail.com.

 #USAGE
 Currently there are three types of examples